llmm78/DSM050-Midterm---Exercise-and-Menstrual-Pain-An-Exploratory-Data-Analysis/README.md

 ## Project description

 This project performs an exploratory data analysis (EDA) on the mcPHASES dataset.
-Sepcificlly, this analysis aims at assessing the relationship between exercise and self-report physical and mood symptoms.
+Specifically, this analysis aims at assessing the relationship between exercise and self-report physical and mood symptoms.

 ## Data Access
 The dataset used in this project is publicly available from the mcPHASES study.
 However, **cannot be hosted directly in this repository**,